-The MSR Guardian is a first class water purifier that removes viruses, bacteria, protozoa, dirt and silt from backcountry and international water sources.
-Weighing just 17.3 ounces, the Guardian has a self-cleaning filter which constantly purges itself while you filter water so you never have to backflush or scrub the filter element.
+The MSR Guardian is a first-class water purifier that removes viruses, bacteria, protozoa, dirt and silt from backcountry and international water sources.
+Weighing just 17.3 ounces, the Guardian has a self-cleaning filter that constantly purges itself while you filter water so you never have to backflush or scrub the filter element.
 It also has an exceptionally high flow rate of 2.5L per minute, making it ideal for individual or small group use.
 You can even perform a field integrity test with the Guardian purifier to make sure it’s still working correctly after it’s been accidentally frozen or dropped.
 That’s unique!
 Let’s take a closer look.

 Specs at a Glance

 - Filter Lifetime: 10,000 liters, replacement filters sold separately